kognifai/Galore/SDK-documentation/Pipeline Operations.md

 Examples:
 ```
 taketo 2016-01-31T23:59:59Z
-taketo now. takes items up to the the given date including an item at time now
+taketo now. takes items up to the given date including an item at time now
-taketo now excl. takes items up to the the given date excluding an item at time now
+taketo now excl. takes items up to the given date excluding an item at time now
 ```
 ```
 input ~/Simulator/WTUR01 [defaultTurbinePower] 1d